geographiclib/geographiclib-doc/source/doc/triaxial.rst

   modulus close to 1 is deficient --- this leads to inaccuracies for geodesics which graze the umbilical points.

-I will reimplement the solution in the C++ version of GeographicLib.
-This will make more consistent use of Fourier series (in contrast, Chebfun switches to a Chebyshev series when asked to integrate a Fourier series) and use GeographicLib's implementation of elliptic integrals and elliptic functions.
+I have implemented the solution in the C++ library GeographicLib.
+This makes consistent use of Fourier series (in contrast, Chebfun switches to a Chebyshev series when asked to integrate a Fourier series) and use GeographicLib's implementation of elliptic integrals and elliptic functions.

-With this in place, the solution of the inverse problem should be straightforward.
-Jacobi does not include an expression for the reduced length :math:`m`, so I will use some method other than Newton's for finding the azimuth, such as the method of [Chandrupatla97]_.
+With this in place, the solution of the inverse problem was straightforward.
+Jacobi does not include an expression for the reduced length :math:`m`, so, instead of Newton's method, I used some the simple root finding method of [Chandrupatla97]_ to determine the azimuth.

 .. _triutils: